eduardocpacheco99/programming-guide-for-the-capm-r-package/en/README.md

 This files can be downloaded [here](https://github.com/oswaldosantos/programming-guide-for-the-capm-r-package) using the "Download ZIP" button at the bottom right.

-Not all `capm` functions will be used and for those used, not all arguments will be used.
+We will not use all the `capm` functions and for the those used, only some arguments will be explored.
 Please, see the functions' help pages for details.